kvarak/dnd/docs/_Classes/professional.md

 - When you jump, you can use a ***bonus action*** at any point in your jump's trajectory to lash out and swing from an anchoring point within reach of your whip.
 This extends your jump by the reach of your whip, or twice that distance on a long jump.
 This extra distance does not consume movement.

 ### Explorer’s Tricks
-At 3rd level, you have learned a handful of techniques that help you comprehend the secrets found in the ancient places of the world.
+You have learned a handful of techniques that help you comprehend the secrets found in the ancient places of the world.
 You gain a number of Explorer's points equal to your Wisdom modifier + 1, each of which may be expended to use one of the abilities listed here.
 You regain all expended explorer's points with a long rest.

  **Ancient Dangers**.
 When you are within a ruin, dungeon, cave, or other work of architecture, you may spend one minute studying either an artistic or written depiction you can see of a specific type of creature, or an artifact left by that type of creature.
 Depictions may potentially be found on the walls of the structure, or on art, weapons, or objects within the structure.
 If this creature has a subtype (for example: devil, shapechanger, or Orc), use any applicable subtypes it has instead of its creature type.
 For the next 24 hours, any time you roll initiative within this area and can see a creature of this type or subtype, you have advantage on your initiative roll.